-At my last talk I met several parents who were keen to start their children aged just four.
-I didn’t dissuade them because ultimately it’s a personal choice, and if the parent is keen to put in hours of time (yes, that’s right, you will need to sit with your child everyday whilst they practice and attend their lessons too!) then perhaps their child will progress rapidly.
+At my last talk, I met several parents who were keen to start their children aged just four.
+I didn’t dissuade them because ultimately it’s a personal choice, and if the parent is keen to put in hours of time; you will need to sit with your child everyday whilst they practice and attend their lessons too.
 A four or five-year old will have a hard time grasping the more demanding aspects of piano playing.
 They must be able to add up, keep a pulse (or beat), know the alphabet, read fluently and be able to multi-task as well as interact with a teacher.
-So it’s worth bearing all that in mind when you are considering lessons.
+Therefore, it’s worth bearing all that in mind when you are considering lessons.
 Of course, there are many exceptions where children have started playing at a very young age and become fantastic players, but it’s not the norm.